rewritethemoon/Log-Anomaly-RAG/README.md

    ```bash
    unzip models_data.zip
    ```
-   4.Run the system with a single click:
+4. Run the system with a single click:
    ```bash
    double-click run.bat
    ```
-5.Open your browser at: http://localhost:8501
+5. Open your browser at: http://localhost:8501
    Note: Ensure Python 3.10+ is installed.
 The script will handle dependencies automatically.

 Project Structure